JeremySkalla/AmongUsQueueBot/README.md

   the amount of spots the lobby needs, and lobby (default value = 1) is the lobby that needs the spots

 - `!queuelength` displays # of users in queue

+- `!spotinqueue` checks how many players are ahead of user